smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 -	`createProcessGroupApi`: NiFi API end-point to create a process group.
 Should be `/nifi-api/process-groups/`
 -	`deleteProcessGroupApi`: NiFi API end-point to delete a process group.
 Should be `/nifi-api/process-groups/`
 -	`accessApi`: NiFi API end-point to retrieve the status of the current access.
 Should be `/nifi-api/access`
 -	`keystorePath`: Absolute path to the certificate.
-Following the example in the [Certificates](#certificates) section, it would have the value `C:/certs/admin.p12`, determined in step [4.4](#44-converting-from-crt-to-p12).
+Following the example in the [Certificates](#certificates) section, it would have the value `C:/certs/admin.p12`, determined in [4.4](#44-converting-from-crt-to-p12).
 -	`keystoreType`: Type of the certificate.
 In the example, it would have the value `PKCS12`.
 -	`keystoreExportPassword`: The password for the certificate.
-In the example, it would have the value chosen in step [4.4](#44-converting-from-crt-to-p12).
+In the example, it would have the value chosen in [4.4](#44-converting-from-crt-to-p12).
 -	`truststorePath`: Absolute path to the truststore.
-In the example, it would be `C:/certs/truststore.jks`, determined in step [2.1](#21-creating-the-truststore).
+In the example, it would be `C:/certs/truststore.jks`, determined in [2.1](#21-creating-the-truststore).
 -	`truststoreType`: Type of the truststore.
 In the example, it would have the value `JKS`.
 -	`truststorePassword`: Password of the truststore.
-In the example, it would have the value chosen in step [2.1](#21-creating-the-truststore).
+In the example, it would have the value chosen in [2.1](#21-creating-the-truststore).
 -	`adminName`: Name of the administrator user.
 -	`ownerRole`: Role used by AAC to indicate ownership.
 Should be `ROLE_PROVIDER`.
 Will have both read and write permissions on process groups.
 -	`readRoles`: Names of the roles which will have read-only permissions on process groups.
 While multiple roles may be listed, separated by a comma, they would all be equivalent, so listing 1 role only is advisable.
 The roles field should contain all roles listed in this field and all roles listed in the `writeRoles` field, or consistency issues may arise.